mongodb/specifications/source/change-streams/change-streams.rst

      * @note this is an aggregation command option
      */
     comment: Optional<any>

+    /**
+     * Enables the server to send the 'expanded' list of change stream events.
+     * The list of events included with this flag set are
+     * - createIndexes
+     * - dropIndexes
+     * - modify
+     * - create
+     * - shardCollection
+     * - reshardCollection
+     * - refineCollectionShardKey
+     *
+     * @since 6.0.0 // todo - confirm this date
+     * @note this is an option of the change stream pipeline stage */
+    showExpandedEvents: Optional<Boolean>
   }

 **NOTE:** The set of ``ChangeStreamOptions`` may grow over time.